FAQs Transit FAQs

 Penn Transit also operates the Penn Accessible Transit service, the Pennovation Works Shuttle along with a pilot service to the FMC Tower.

 Penn Bus is a fixed route bus service.
 You can access the Penn Bus by waiting at designated stopping points.

 Wait at any Penn Transit Stop on campus for the buses.
 If you are off campus within the Penn Bus service boundaries, you may wait at certain controlled corners (traffic light or stop sign) along the Penn Bus East or Penn Bus West service route.
 You will need to signal the driver that you would like to be picked up.
 Upon returning to campus, the driver will drop you off at their last stop.
 The buses run on a set schedule during operating times.

 Penn Bus East and Penn Bus West operate from 5:00 p.m. until midnight—Monday–Friday, year-round, except on holidays observed by the University.

 Penn Bus offers two routes.
 The Penn Bus East Route services transit stops on campus and then drops off passengers along a designated route that extends into parts of Center City Philadelphia.
 The Penn Bus West Route services transit stops on campus and then drops off passengers along a designated route in West Philadelphia.

-Penn Shuttle offers door-to-door service to and from campus and the surrounding community as defined by specific boundaries.
-You can access Penn Shuttle by calling 215-898-RIDE/7433.
+Penn Evening Shuttles offers door-to-door service to and from campus and the surrounding community as defined by specific boundaries.
+You can submit a ride request for this on-demand service in two ways: